Hair Transplants

 Increased Hair Regrowth

-• One of the most significant and common outcomes of a hair transplant is the regrowth of hair in areas previously affected by hair loss.
+• The most important outcome of a hair transplant is the regrowth of hair in areas previously affected by hair loss.
 Multiple clinical studies have confirmed that the transplanted follicles successfully grow new hair in the recipient area, often resulting in a fuller, thicker appearance.
 This regrowth process typically begins a few months after the procedure, with visible results generally appearing after 6-12 months.
 Over time, the transplanted hair continues to grow, providing permanent results for many patients.

 Improved Hair Density